opf/openproject/frontend/src/app/spot/icon-font/README.md

-# OpenProject icon font
+# OpenProject icon font (Deprecated)

-**All icons and resulting fonts This directory is licensed under the Creative Commons Attribution 3.0 Unported License**.
+**All icons and resulting fonts.
+This directory is licensed under the Creative Commons Attribution 3.0 Unported License**.

 Copyright (C) 2013 the OpenProject Foundation (OPF) This work is based on the following sources